-3.1.4 Monitoring
+3.1.3 Monitoring

-Ongoing monitoring of the financial reporting process occurs locally in each organisational unit as part of the daily operations.
+Ongoing monitoring of the financial reporting process occurs locally in each unit as part of the daily operations.
 On Group level, the responsibility lies within the Group Accounting and Reporting function.

-Group level financial reports are reviewed and analysed by the Vice President, Group Accounting and Controlling and the
+Group level financial reports are reviewed and analysed by the Vice President, Group Finance and Finance Development and the CFO.